sybrew/the-seo-framework/readme.txt

 	* **Accessibility:**
 		* **Global:**
 			* TODO: none...
+		* **Post edit:**
+			* When using the Block Editor, setting changes are registered consistently again after saving the page.
 		* **Settings page:**
 			* When pasting a webmaster code tag in the respective settings field, no change listener was invoked, and you didn't get an ays-message when navigating from the settings page.
 			* When you clear a sitemap color input field, the default color is now displayed correctly.